 Is cloudy water keeping you out of your tub?
 Having hazy or murky water is a common hot tub issue.
 Luckily, preventing it is easy.
-I will provide you with some great tips on how to remedy cloudy water in your spa, and keep it from coming back!
+Here are some great tips to remedy cloudy water in your spa, and keep it from coming back!

 Treating Cloudy Water

-“There are several different reasons for spa water to become cloudy, and each requires a slightly different treatment.”
+“There are several different reasons spa water gets cloudy, and each requires a slightly different treatment.”

 -Mark, SpaDepot.com Hot Tub Expert

 Some basic reasons for cloudy water in your hot tub: